toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/User-Interface.md

 ## Main Interface Components

-The Gmail Project Android app interface is designed with material design principles and consists of several key components:
+The Gmail Project Android app interface is consists of several key components:

 ### Home Screen

 The home screen is the primary interface you'll interact with and includes:

-1. **App Bar**: Contains the app title, search icon, and user profile
+1. **App Bar**: Contains the app title, search icon, logout & darkmode buttons and user profile
 2. **Search Bar**: Quick access to search functionality
 3. **Navigation Drawer Icon**: Access to folders and app menu (☰)
 4. **Email List**: Displays emails in the current label/folder